contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * Additionally, you can force a variable to remain constant throughout the story using the new `const` datatype. `(set: const-type $robotText to (font:"Courier New"))` specifies that any further changes to $robotText should cause an error.
  * Lambdas' temp variables may now optionally have types as well, such as by writing `each str-type _name where _name contains "el"`.
 This checks that the correct types of data are given to the lambda.
  * Arrays and strings now have a `random` data name, which retrieves a random value from these structures. `(a:5,8,9)'s random` produces 5, 8 or 9.
 This works well with the `(move:)` macro, allowing you to randomly move values out of an array without necessarily needing to use `(shuffled:)`.
+ * Arrays and strings now have `start` and `end` data names, which are designed to be used with `is` and `matches`.
+You can check if a string or array begins or ends with a certain other string or subarray by writing, for instance, `start of "Gossamer" is "Goss"`.
  * Added the `lambda` and `macro` datatypes (see below), and the `boolean` datatype can now be shortened to `bool`.
  * Added the following special datatypes: `even`, which matches only even numbers, `odd`, which matches only odd numbers, `whitespace`, which matches strings that only contain whitespace, and `empty`, which matches only empty arrays, strings, datamaps and datasets.